chiubaca/notes/permanent-notes/media-server.md

 publish_date: 2025-08-17
 last_updated: 2025-08-17
 description: A meaningful description for this note
-status: draft
+status: live
 tags:
   - home-hacking
 ---
-Few notes on how I've setup my media server
+Few notes on how I've setup my media server.

 ## Server